badbread/breadsPFsenseAutoBackup/README.md

 - ```pfsensebackup.ps1``` A simple Powershell script that uses [pfSenseBackup](https://github.com/KoenZomers/pfSenseBackup) to create the backup.
 It has some error checking, logs everything it does, auto-deletes old backups after 'x' days and has the ability to alert using Pushover in case of an error using [copypastedevelopers](https://github.com/copypastedeveloper/PushoverCli) pushover CLI.

-See a list of To Do's on the wiki page here https://github.com/badbread/breadsMCstuff/wiki.

 ### Prerequisites

 This script requires following:
 - [KoenZomers pfSenseBackup](https://github.com/KoenZomers/pfSenseBackup)
 - [copypastedevelopers pushoverCLI](https://github.com/copypastedeveloper/PushoverCli) (Only if you want to use pushover notifications)

 ### Mandatory variables to set
 1. $backupdir = "\" #where your backup files will go (leave a trailing \)